memser-spaceport/labweek24-events/README.md

 3\.
 Create a branch like event-&lt;your-event-filename&gt;, for eg. 'event-Funding-the-Commons', 'event-Opening-Party'

 4\.
-Place the finished file in the path as mentioned:<br />
+Place the finished file in the path as mentioned - /events/labweek-24/web3/&lt;your-event-file-name&gt;.json<br />
-    - For Web3 - /events/labweek-24/web3/&lt;your-event-file-name&gt;.json<br />
-    - For Public Goods - /events/labweek-24/pg/&lt;your-event-file-name&gt;.json   (Public Goods event is completed and no longer accepts new events.
-Hence this folder is not active)

 5\.
 Create a PR from this branch to 'main' branch